#2: You don’t think digital marketing is necessary for your business

 So what exactly are your buyers looking for on their own?
 In the same study, buyers reported that in the early stage of the purchasing cycle they are learning about “…the different solutions available for solving the problem” and creating a “…shortlist of specific suppliers”.

-In the middle of the purchasing cycle, buyer’s start to dig much deeper in order to:
+In the middle of the purchasing cycle, buyer’s start to dig much deeper in order to “Learn about specific supplier solutions, compare different solutions, learn about pricing, and consult references from suppliers’ current clients.”

 Then let’s assume they (finally) take a meeting or a call with your sales rep – phew!
 Now you’ve got their attention and can regain control with a well-rehearsed presentation highlighting all the reasons they should choose your solution.
 Your sales rep is finally in the driver’s seat, and he or she is now the buyer’s go-to for information about your company.